About the Team

 Team members can expect to learn how to effectively run social media channels to maximize engagement, plan effective outreach events for nearby schools and communities, and professionally interact with large companies.
 They also actively create blog posts for the overall EcoCAR challenge, called Green Garage Blog, which can be found here.
 Being on the communication team is a great way to improve your organizing, writing, and coordination skills.
 As a part of the COM team, our members are also given the opportunity to display their design work in front of potential employers.

-The HMI (Human Machine Interaction) and UI/UX (User Interface/ User Experience) is a new sub-team formed in UWEcoCAR.
+The HMI (Human Machine Interface) and UI/UX (User Interaction/ User Experience) is a new sub-team formed in UWEcoCAR.
 The team focuses on finding innovative solutions to improve User - Vehicle Interaction by performing design studies, building prototypes both in hardware and software and conducting usability studies for iterative improvement.
 With Mobility-as-a-Service (MaaS) being the core ideology for the current competition, we are looking into improving Driver Assistance Systems, In-Vehicle Interactive Experience for 95th percentile of the service users, and customer-specific vehicle features and settings to name a few.